nf-core/sarek/doc/INSTALL_BIANCA.md

 As `bianca` is secure, no direct download is available, so Sarek and the Singularity containers will have to be installed and updated manually.

-You can either download Sarek and the containers on your computer or on `rackham`, make an archive, and send it to `bianca` using `FileZilla` or `sftp` given your preferences.
+You can either download Sarek and the containers on your computer (you will need Nextflow and Singularity for that) or on `rackham`, make an archive, and send it to `bianca` using `FileZilla` or `sftp` given your preferences.

 All Reference files are already stored in `bianca`.